BdR76/CSVLint/docs/readme.md

 `count_unique` column.

 If the data is correct, it should list all participantId with a `count_unique` value of 3.
-Because it's sorted by `count_unique` you can check the beginning and end of the list to see if there are any participants with fewer or more than 3 measurements.
+And, because it's sorted by `count_unique`, you can check the beginning and end of the list to see if there are any participants with fewer or more than 3 measurements.

 When you disable sorting, the resulting list of values will be in the order as the values were first found in the dataset.